dmbarbour/wikilon/docs/Runtime.md

 * find definition, given a word
 * find references to a word or annotation
-* find words with common suffix or prefix
+* find words with common suffix (or prefix)

-For efficient import/export, I want want to preserve dictionary resources.
-But it is feasible to operate mostly off the indexes, or even to produce new dictionary resources that represent the same dictionary more efficiently.
-Importantly, these indices must be incremental and composable, such that a composition of patches can be indexed by a function composing their indices.
+For efficient import/export of dictionaries, I want want to preserve structure of dictionary resources.

+But it is feasible to operate mostly off the indexes, and to generate a new dictionary resource that represents the same dictionaries more efficiently.
+Importantly, such indices must be incremental and composable, such that a composition of patches can be indexed by a function composing their indices.
 Structure sharing, so updates aren't scattered throughout the dictionary, may also be valuable.

 All of this suggests use of trees or tries to me.
-Tries, unlike most search trees, have a nice property of fully deterministic structure based on the *elements* they contain rather than the update ordering.
-So I lean in favor of tries to improve structure sharing between independently developed dictionaries.
+Tries, unlike most search trees, have a nice property of fully deterministic structure based on the *elements* they contain rather than their update order.
+I lean in favor of tries to improve structure sharing between independently developed dictionaries.

 * to find a definition, use trie from word to definition
 * to find clients, use trie from word to a set of words
 * one trie encodes words backwards for suffix lookups
 * set of words is encoded as a trie, using keys only

+During evaluation, I'll probably need to maintain another index for cached evaluations, localization of words, etc. - again, having a lot of structure sharing would be convenient.

+Tries require a lot of references between tree nodes, which seems a problem given 60-byte resource IDs.
+Use of stowage size heuristics - e.g. don't stow anything smaller than 256 or 512 bytes - might help by collapsing smaller nodes.

 All of this involves a lot of references between index nodes.
 Of course, when references are large secure hashes, having lots of small nodes is problematic.
 This can be mitigated using stowage style heuristics, deciding whether to collapse a node based on its apparent size.